dogweather/forkful/content/en/lua/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings means sticking them together end-to-end to make a new one.
-Programmers do it to build up text dynamically, like creating messages or generating code.

 ## How to:
 In Lua, you concatenate strings with the `..` operator.
 Let's see it in action: